Duration of Transients in Outbreaks: When can Infectiousness be Estimated?: Conclusion

 \section{Conclusion}

 In the above we have investigated the transient effects of SEIR-models when initializing the system away from the dominant eigenvector and the consequences for the observed growth rate.

 As expected, an outbreak starting in the more active groups converges faster, and the same is true for a more infectious disease.
 The significant part is the time scale on which the convergence occurs.
-It turns out that, using realistic parameters, the growth rate has converged within three weeks, which also means that it is safe to estimate it at this point.
+It turns out that, using realistic parameters, the growth rate has converged within three weeks, corresponding to 4-5 times the incubation time, which also means that it is safe to estimate it at this point.

+We have also argued that, though these estimates are made on the COVID-19 pandemic in Denmark, the results are applicable to the introduction of other respiratory diseases with a similar distribution of susceptibles, i.e.\ low natural immunity in the population.

 \acknowledgements Funding and data provided by Statens Serum Institut, Denmark.